Pay just $7.50 for postage

 While lining the pan with parchment isn’t necessary, having made them both ways, I like how easy they rolls are to remove when the pan is lined with parchment before baking.

-Using a 2″ scoop, place 8 or 9 dough balls into the prepared pan: one or two in the middle of the pan and the others evenly spaced around it.
+Using a 2″ scoop, place 7-9 dough balls into the prepared pan: one or two in the middle of the pan and the others evenly spaced around it.
 I find it is easier to remove the dough smoothly if you first wet the scoop with water before filling with dough.

-Dip your fingertips into warm water and smooth the tops of the rolls, continuing to re-wet fingers as needed.
+Dip your fingertips or a rubber spatula into warm water and smooth the tops of the rolls, continuing to re-wet as needed so the dough doesn’t stick to the spatula or your fingers.

-Brush the tops of the rolls with an egg wash of one full egg mixed with 2 teaspoons water (you will not use the entire mixture for one recipe of rolls).
+Brush the tops of the rolls with an egg wash of one full egg mixed with 2 teaspoons water (you will not use the entire mixture for one recipe of rolls); or use or oil or apricot preserves.

 Remove the rolls after rising in order to preheat the oven to 450°F.